toddaustin07/edgebridge/README.md

 ```

 ### Forwarding device/app message TO an Edge driver
-Senario:  The Edge driver wants to receive web requests from a LAN-based device or application
+Scenario:  The Edge driver wants to receive web requests from a LAN-based device or application

 The Edge driver sends an HTTP request to the server to **register** a specific device/app address from which it wants to receive messages:
 ```